The very best of the Langdale Pikes

 You can also look at gaiters.
 These will keep your trousers clean (and drier), which will make them more comfortable, but will not help if the mud is deeper than your boots, as it will get in the join.
 I generally only bother if I’m also expecting to be walking in wet vegetation, but some people like them for their ability to stop stones and grit getting in your footwear.

-One option, especially on beaches, is to take off boots and socks, roll up your trousers and go barefoot – feet are a lot easier to clean than shoes if you have access to the sea, a stream or tap!
+One option, especially on beaches, is to take off your boots and socks, roll up your trousers and go barefoot – feet are a lot easier to clean than shoes if you have access to the sea, a stream or a tap!
 Just be careful of sharp stones and shells.
 Some people use lightweight camp shoes, like beach shoes, but in my experience these tend to just get pulled off and lost.

 If you can, avoid the worst spots by picking around it.
 However, be aware of staying on the path or trail.
 Especially in wet conditions, even a few people walking off the trail can damage the vegetation or ground, wearing a new track or widening existing ones.
+Check your OS Map or OS Maps app to ensure you are still on the correct path.

 Surface mud is actually more dangerous than deeper mud – especially when it appears as a thin layer on top of rock it can be incredibly slippery.
 Like walking on ice, keep your pace shorter, your feet low and pace steady.
 Avoid sudden changes in direction or speed.
 If possible, keep your legs slightly relaxed to cope with any sudden slips.